CAR T Cell Therapy for Non-Hodgkin's Lymphoma

 The trial requires that at least 14 days or 5 half-lives must have passed since any prior systemic therapy before starting the trial, except for certain immune therapies which require 5 half-lives.
 Additionally, at least 7 days must have passed since any prior steroid use, except for specific cases like physiological replacement doses or topical/inhaled steroids.

-What data supports the effectiveness of the treatment CD19x22 CAR T Cells for Non-Hodgkin's Lymphoma?
+What evidence suggests that CD19x22 CAR T Cells might be an effective treatment for Non-Hodgkin's Lymphoma?

 Who Is on the Research Team?